samzx/soft-portfolio/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fsamzx%2Fsoft-portfolio)

 ### Configurations
-Under `src/data/fixtures.ts`, edit to customise copy.
+- Under `src/data/fixtures.ts`, edit to customise copy.

-Under `src/components/Hero.vue`, edit to customise copy.
+- Under `src/themes`, edit light and dark themes (including background image).

-Under `src/themes`, edit light and dark themes (including background image).
+- Render your own 3D model by editing `blender/peregrine-falcon.blend` using [Blender](https://www.blender.org/) for free.

-Render your own 3D model by editing `blender/peregrine-falcon.blend` using [Blender](https://www.blender.org/) for free.
+- Download company logos and use [Figma](https://www.figma.com/) to edit and export svg with no borders.

 Push your changes to master to auto-deploy to vercel.